 The most crucial feature that Debezium PostgreSQL provides is security.
 It is achieved through giving privileges to the users.
 Instead of providing unauthorized access to the Debezium users, the PostgreSQL connectors provide them with superuser privileges.
 It means a Debezium replicated user is provided with superuser privileges.
-For providing such privileges, you can refer to User Privileges.

 How to use the Debezium PostgreSQL Connector with the PostgreSQL database?

 In this tutorial, you will use the Debezium version 0.10 along with the docker images that can be accessed through GitHub.
 To start with the Debezium services, you must know about Kafka and the ZooKeeper services.
-ZooKeeper Services are the open-source services used in clusters in distributed systems.
+ZooKeeper Services are open-source services used in clusters in distributed systems.
 It is used for providing group and naming information.
 Follow the steps given below to use the Debezium PostgreSQL Connector with the PostgreSQL database: